Tyriar/vscode-theme-generator/README.md

 ## Support

 Support below means that the standard VS Code grammar has explicit support for the languages, ie. the colors should match their meanings.
-Other languages will probably still look alright but there is no guarentee that they will.
+Other languages will probably still look alright but there is no guarantee that they will.

 - :white_check_mark: C#
 - :white_check_mark: CSS